 Yamhill-Carlton Wine Region

 Located in the northern area of the Willamette Valley, this region is an hour’s drive from Portland.
 Wineries are scattered in and around the towns of Carlton, Yamhill, and Gaston.
-There are lots of wineries to visit!
+There are lots of wineries to visit in the beautiful Oregon wine region.

 Explore the McMinnville Wine Trail located in Yamhill County.
 McMinnvillecMinnville wineries are part of Oregon’s Willamette Valley AVA.
 You’ll find it easy to drive from winery to winery with many of them located in the small town of McMinnville.
 Interested in aviation?
 Be sure to stop at Evergreen Winery where you will find an aviation museum that houses the Spruce Goose and numerous other planes, a space museum, picnic area, and indoor water park.